seanj06/Vincenzos/README.md

 ![ClosedHamburgerMenu](assets/README-images/hamburger-menu-closed.jpg)

-* When clicked the menu opens into 3 columns with the page links.
+* When clicked the menu opens into 3 rows with the page links.

 ![OpenHamburgerMenu](assets/README-images/hamburger-menu-open.jpg)